po1yak/st2_test_pack/README.md

 [![StackStorm](https://github.com/stackstorm/st2/raw/master/stackstorm_logo.png)](http://www.stackstorm.com)

-# st2-template-pack Integration Pack
+# Test Integration Pack

-[Short description of what the pack does]
+It's a pack for the testing auto deploy action

 ## Configuration

-[Description of the configuration options]
+There is no peculiarities in the configuration

 ## Sensors

-[Description of all the available sensors]
+There is no Sensors

 ## Actions

-[Description of all the available actions]
+There is only one action it is core.local cmd=date